csaid/csaid.github.io/_posts/2020-06-18-everything-ive-learned-about-solar-storm-risk-and-emp-attacks.md

 </div><br>

 But even more interestingly, the induced voltage also depends on the polarization of the field, the incidence angle (psi), and the azimuthal angle (phi).
-Depending on where the input power line is located and how it is oriented, the actual induced voltage might be much lower than one would expected under maximal conditions.
+Depending on where the input power line is located and how it is oriented, the actual induced voltage might be much lower than one would expect under maximal conditions.

 <div class="wrapper">
   <img src='/assets/2020_solar_storms/fig_orientation.png' class="inner" style="position:relative border:#222 2px solid; max-width:95%;" >